-The labor agreement also referred to as the Memorandum of Understanding (MOU) between the State of California and the CAHP has a term of July 3, 2010 through July 3, 2018.
-The State is required to continue providing California Highway Patrol Officers with general salary increases (GSI) as required by Government Code 19827.
-The salary increase is determined by the compensation survey as referenced in Government Code Section 19827.
+The labor agreement, also referred to as the Memorandum of Understanding (MOU) between the state and union, has a term of July 3, 2010 through July 3, 2018.
+The state is required by Government Code section 19827 and the terms of the MOU to continue providing California Highway Patrol Officers with general salary increases (GSI) based upon the lag in this survey.

-Government Code Section 19827 Survey Requirement
+Government Code section 19827 Survey Requirement

-This code section requires the State and CAHP to jointly and annually
+The law (Government Code section 19827.) requires the Department and the union to jointly and annually:

-- survey five specific public law enforcement organizations, and calculate the estimated average total compensation, - conduct the survey using the methodology described in the "Description of Survey Process Pursuant to Government Code 19827 Regarding the Recruitment and Retention of California Highway Patrol Officers" dated July 1, 2001, - project average total compensation ahead to July 1 of the year in which the survey is conducted.
+- Survey five specific public law enforcement organizations, and calculate the estimated average total compensation. - Conduct the survey using the methodology described in the "Description of Survey Process Pursuant to Government Code (Gov. Code, §19827.)
+Regarding the Recruitment and Retention of California Highway Patrol Officers" dated July 1, 2001. - Project the average total compensation ahead to July 1 of the year in which the survey is conducted.

-The GC also identifies the components of total compensation to be measured, and indicates that total compensation should include retirement contributions made by the employer on behalf of the employee.
+The law also identifies the components of total compensation to be measured.